 Master's degree programs vary considerably in the extent to which they are eligible for financial support from the Graduate School or degree program.
 Typical awards for day students include scholarships for part or all of their tuition charges.
 Part-time employment and student loans are possible sources of support.
-Students in some master's programs may be able to obtain work as an instructional aide.

 Scholarships to cover part or all the costs of tuition are available to both new and continuing students.
 Since perception of academic merit is the sole criterion for the award of tuition scholarships, they are not subject to taxation under federal tax law at this time.